NVIDIA/aistore/docs/_posts/2025-02-16-split-brain-blog.md

 Anything's possible.
 And if it is possible it will surely happen.

 But still, suppose we - eventually — heuristicize our ways to detect the unexpected.
 Suppose, we nail it.
-Suppose, we have already.
+Suppose, we already have.
 What do we do about it?

 Well, again, the aforementioned conventional wisdom comes to the rescue, offering a menu of decisive militaristic actions: